-How would you like to expand your product line with something that’s based on content you already have, increases your credibility in your niche, offers your customers immediate gratification, and will sell in the thousands, maybe tens of thousands … or even millions?
+How would you like to expand your product line with something that’s based on content you already have, increases your credibility in your niche, offers your customers immediate gratification, and can be used as a member benefit in your web library?

-It almost sounds too good to be true, but selling white papers delivers all that and more.
-The white paper format – sometimes also known as a special report, management report, research report, handbook or guidebook – offers the opportunity for publishers to write a white paper and go in depth into a particular topic that’s of more interest to their audience than a two-page article would be in your core magazine or newsletter.
-The white paper format allows readers to download it instantly, and, importantly for some publishers, privately.
+It almost sounds too good to be true, but selling research reports and white papers delivers all that and more.
+This white paper format – sometimes also known as a special report, management report, research report, handbook or guidebook – offers the opportunity for publishers to write a white paper and go in-depth into a particular topic that’s of more interest to their audience than a two-page article would be in a magazine or newsletter.
+Buyers can read white papers digitally in an instant and/or download them, and if needed, publishers can keep the content gated to buyers only.

-As we discussed in this post, “What is a white paper?,” there are key attributes of a common white paper format:
+As we discussed in this post, “What is a white paper?,” there are key attributes of a common white paper or research report format:

 - PDF file format